okcashpro/okcash/packages/core/README-TESTS.md

    npm install -g pnpm
    ```

-2. **Environment Variables**: Set up a `.env` file in the project root (eliza) with the necessary environment variables.
+2. **Environment Variables - NOT REQUIRED** : Set up a `.env` file in the project root (eliza) with the necessary environment variables.
 Copy .env.example file and add required variables.

 ## Setup